The Fediverse is a decentralised, federated social media network, with over ~4.4 million users and ~10 thousand instances1.

-In the same way email servers use the “email protocol” (SMTP) to share emails, Fediverse instances use the ActivityPub protocol to share “activities” (posts, likes, replies, reposts, etc.).
+In the same way email servers use the email protocols2 to share emails, Fediverse instances use the ActivityPub protocols to share “activities” (posts, likes, replies, follows, etc.).
 There are a few other protocols, but ActivityPub is the most established.
 To federate means for two instances to interconnect.
 Hence, the Fediverse is the entire network of federated instances.
 And it’s pretty big.

 Overview of the Fediverse

 By now you understand that the Fediverse isn’t some company or product or service, but a network of independently hosted services.
+Most hosters are enthusiasts.
 Here are a list of popular federated services that people host on their own sites:

 - Mastodon - Microblogging.
 The most popular service and Twitter alt.

 - Pleroma - Microblogging.
 A lightweight, customisable Twitter alt.

 - Misskey - Microblogging.
 A featureful, vibrante Twitter alt.

 - Write.as - Federated blogging.